magis-nc/esri-webappbuilder-widget-eDraw/README.md

 ## Improvments :
 - add name and description fields on drawings
-- enable infowindow on drawings
+- enable infowindow on drawings (selection)
 - on text drawing, no insert if no name.
 - list
 	- add list of all drawings